Our Cello Community SW4 – who are we?!

 to allow evolution with freedom.
 Working with each child in a natural way to produce happy and healthy individuals who

-grow up loving music and experiencing joy in the learning process. - Enquiries are now being taken for Autumn 2024 and beyond.
+grow up loving music and experiencing joy in the learning process. - Enquiries are now being taken for January 2025 and beyond.
 The first step to joining is usually to bring your child

 to observe a series of group lessons in advance of starting.
 This is a wonderful opportunity to see how your child responds